JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 # Making a Derivative Idle clone with Svelte

 This is the first part of a multi part tutorial on making a game with Svelte[^1].
-If you have not read it already, I made an introduction to Svelte.
+(If you have not read it already, I made an introduction to Svelte you can find right below).

 - [Introduction to Svelte]({{< relref "3_Introduction_to_Svelte.md" >}})
 - [Part1: Start of the tutorial: making a Derivative Idle clone with Svelte]({{< relref "3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md" >}})